r18693616-source/ChessPilot/README.md

 ### Required Downloads (Place These in the Project Folder)

 1. **Chess Detection Model**
    Download the ONNX model from:
    [Download ONNX Model](https://github.com/Zai-Kun/2d-chess-pieces-detection/releases/download/v0.0.4/chess_detectionv0.0.4.onnx)

+   > ⚙️ **Note:** The ONNX runtime may require the Microsoft Visual C++ Redistributable on Windows.
+Download the latest supported version from the official Microsoft site: [Visual C++ Redistributable Downloads](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)

 2. **Stockfish Engine**
    Download a Stockfish ZIP file from the official site:
    [Download Stockfish ZIP](https://stockfishchess.org/download/)

 > 🗂️ **Important:** Do **not** rename the files.
 Just place both the ONNX file and Stockfish ZIP directly inside the `ChessPilot` directory (same folder as `main.py`).
 The script will automatically handle extraction and detection.